IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Particularly, States should monitor and report on their compliance with Article 3 of both ICCPR and ICESCR which requires equal enjoyment of rights between men and women.
 States must not interpret Article 3 to only apply to women, as New Zealand has done in all of it's reports.

-States are require to report on discrimination agianst men.
+States are require to report on discrimination against men, both formal and substantive.

-Reporting must include sex-disaggregated data
+State's reports must include sex-disaggregated data.

 > To develop monitoring mechanisms to ensure that the implementation of laws and policies aimed at promoting the equal enjoyment of economic, social and cultural rights by men and women do not have unintended adverse effects on disadvantaged or marginalized individuals or groups, particularly women and girls[^48]